Palit-A-Nearby-Vendor-Commerce-App/Palit-A-Nearby-Vendor-Commerce-App/README.md

 - **Selection and Ordering**: Customers select a vendor to view and order from their store, with the ability to cancel orders.

 #### Chat System
 - **Communication**: Customers and vendors negotiate and give feedback.
-Includes transaction status updates and a rating system post-completion.
+Includes transaction status updates.

 #### Customer Queue Management
 - **Vendor View**: A list of customers ordering, with current serving status highlighted and an easy transition to chat for order acceptance.